Generalizing Non-Punctuality for Timed Temporal Logic with Freeze Quantifiers: Introduction

 \textbf{Related Work and Discussion} Much of the related work has already been discussed. $\mitl$ with counting and Pnueli modalities has been shown to have EXPSPACE-complete satisfiability \cite{Rabinovich}\cite{count}.
-Here, we tackle even more expressive logics: namely non adjacent 1-$\tptl[\until,\since]$ and non adjacent $\pnregmtl$.
+Here, we tackle even more expressive logics: namely non-adjacent 1-$\tptl[\until,\since]$ and non-adjacent $\pnregmtl$.
 We show that EXPSPACE-completeness of satisfiability checking is retained in spite of the additional expressive power.
 These decidability results are proved by equisatisfiable reductions to logic $\emitl_{0,\infty}$ of Ho \cite{H19}.
 As argued by Ho, it is quite practicable to extend the existing model checking tools like UPPAAL to logic $\emitl_{0,\infty}$ and hence to our logics too.

 Addition of regular expression based modalities to untimed logics like LTL has been found to be quite useful for practical specification; even the IEEE standard temporal logic PSL has this feature.
 With a similar motivation, there has been considerable recent work on adding regular expression/automata based modalities to $\mtl$ and $\mitl$.
-Raskin as well as Wilke added automata modalities to $\mitl$ as well as \emph{ECL} \cite{raskin-thesis,Wilke} and showed decidability of satisfaction.
+Raskin as well as Wilke added automata modalities to $\mitl$ as well as an Event-Clock logic \emph{ECL} \cite{raskin-thesis,Wilke} and showed the decidability of satisfaction.
 The current authors showed that $\mtl[\until,\since_{NP}]$ (where $\until$ can use punctual intervals but $\since$ is restricted to non-punctual intervals), when extended with counting as well as regular expression modalities preserves decidability of satisfaction \cite{time14,KKP17,Kkp18,khushraj-thesis}.
 Recently, Ferr{\`{e}}re showed the EXPSPACE decidability of MIDL which is $\ltl[\until]$ extended with a fragment of timed regular expression modality \cite{F18}.
 Moreover, Ho has investigated a PSPACE-complete fragment $\emitl_{0,\infty}$ \cite{H19}.
-Our non adjacent $\pnregmtl$ is a novel extension of MITL with modalities which combine the features of EMITL \cite{raskin-thesis,Wilke,H19} and the Pnueli modalities\cite{rabin,rabinovichY,Rabinovich}.
+Our non-adjacent $\pnregmtl$ is a novel extension of MITL with modalities which combine the features of EMITL \cite{raskin-thesis,Wilke,H19} and the Pnueli modalities\cite{rabin,rabinovichY,Rabinovich}.